-1.11.20 Goals and business strategy
+1.10.20 Business objectives and strategy

-The Company aims to position itself as a global leader in the area of robotic parking solutions, and to expand its operations in this industry both in Israel and abroad, through the export of its capabilities and technologies.
-Measurements for the evaluation of success in realizing these goals include, among others, the number of installations (robotic parking systems constructed with its participation) per year in Israel and abroad, quantity and volume of technology sales and management products to customers and other entities outside Israel with which the Company collaborates in its operations in this sector, satisfaction of Company customers and business entities with which it interacts, and the overall contribution of the parking solutions segment to the Company's profitability.
+The Company aims to position itself as a global leader in the area of autonomous parking facilities, and to expand its operations in this industry both in Israel and abroad, through the export of its capabilities and technologies.
+Measurements for the evaluation of success in realizing these goals include, among others, the number of installations (autonomous parking facilities constructed with the company participation) per year in Israel and abroad, quantity and volume of technology sales and management products to customers and other entities outside Israel with which the Company collaborates in its operations in this sector, satisfaction of Company customers and business entities with which it interacts, and the overall contribution of the parking solutions segment to the Company's profitability.